 - Vocational Factors.
 The SSA also considers age, education, and work history in its disability determinations.
 If you’re older, have less education, and your past work has been unskilled, it may be easier to get approved.
 Someone who’s younger, has more education, or has skilled or semi-skilled work experience will find it harder to get approved.

 As you can see, VA disability and SSDI claims are very different.
-Given these differences, it’s possible for your Social Security disability claim to be denied even if you qualify for VA disability.
+Given these differences, it’s possible for Social Security Disability claims to be denied even if you qualify for VA disability.

-What To Do If You Receive a Social Security Disability Denial
+What To Do If You Receive A Social Security Disability Claim Denial

-If you’ve been denied Social Security disability benefits, consider consulting with a disability attorney like Nick Ortiz before filing an appeal.
+If you’ve been denied SSA disability benefits, consider consulting with a Social Security disability attorney or advocate before filing an appeal.
 They can help you better understand why you were denied and how to move forward with the appeals process.
-Call the Ortiz Law Firm at (888) 321-8131 to schedule your free case evaluation with a national disability law firm.
+Call Ortiz Law Firm at (888) 321-8131 to schedule your free case evaluation.